shawn42/gamebox/README.md

 Animated and Updatable are just two behaviors available in Gamebox.
 Other include	graphical, audible, layered, and physical.
 You can easily add your own game specific behaviors by extending Behavior. (see Wanderer in rague example for a simple behavior).

+## Stages

+A Stage is where all the magic happens.
+A Stage can be any gameplay mode in your game.
+The main menu has a different interactions than the _real_ game.
+In Gamebox, each should have their own Stage.
+Stages are configured via the stage_config.yml file in config.
+Listing :demo there will create DemoStage for you.
+Game.rb decides which stage to start on.

 ## StageManager

 So how do these actors end up on the screen?
 The StageManager.
 The stage manager handles contruction of new stages and drawing their actors too.
 Gamebox has built-in support for parallaxing.
 Parallax layers denote this distance from the audience an Actor should be.
 The clouds in the sky that are really far away can be set to INFINITY to have them not move at all as the viewport moves.
 Each parallax layer has layers to allow Actors to be on top of one another, but have the same distance from the audience.
 The StageManager respects Actor's layered behaviors, if specified.
 If no layer is specified, the StageManager puts the Actor on parallax layer one of layer one.
 Example layered behavior: